How Long Does It Take for Water to Digest? What Happens in Our Stomach?

 How much water do I need to take to have a full bladder?

-The bladder is where urine is stored, and having a full one requires consuming a lot of water.
+The bladder is where urine is stored, and having a full bladder requires consuming much water.
 Studies show that an average human can hold about 400-600 ml of urine per time.
 To have a full bladder, you can take about 32 ounces of water and wait 10 hours before emptying them.

 How fast can food digest in the body?